robot131/robot131.github.io/_pages/research.md

 + Worked on the computer vision part, which could then be divided into two tasks: traffic light recognition and distance estimation, lane recognition.
 + Used the morphology and graphics algorithms based on opencv-python library functions to recognize the color of the traffic light and estimate the distance
 + Trained a neural network to segment the lane from real-time captured pictures.
-+ Integrated the information output from the camera and made motion decisions accordingly.
++ Integrated the output from the camera and transfer the information to decision-making unit under ROS frame.
-+ Deployed all the codes on the Jeston nano main control board.
++ Deployed all the codes on Linix system on the Jeston nano main control board.

 ## Dual-constrained physics-enhanced untrained neural network for lensless imaging
 *June 2022 - October 2023*